-Jon Norquist is, first and foremost, a father of four wonderful children and husband to a beautiful wife.
+Jon Norquist is, first and foremost, a father of five wonderful children and husband to a beautiful wife.

 Jon has long found art and design to be an interesting hobby but, having spent most of his adult life in the military, fighting wars and tending to matters of State (just kidding; he wasn't that important) didn't leave much time for doodling and caligraphy.